MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-authoring.md

 ## Install the HoloLens app

-If you haven’t already installed the HoloLens app on your HoloLens device (or it hasn't already been installed for you), install it from the [!include[cc-microsoft](../includes/cc-microsoft.md)] Store for Consumers.
+If you haven’t already installed the [!include[pn-hololens](../includes/pn-hololens.md)] app on your [!include[pn-hololens](../includes/pn-hololens.md)] device (or it hasn't already been installed for you), install it from the [!include[cc-microsoft](../includes/cc-microsoft.md)] Store for Consumers.

 To install the HoloLens app:

-1. Make sure you have [!include[cc-microsoft](../includes/cc-microsoft.md)] HoloLens build 10.0.14393.0 or later installed on your HoloLens device.
+1. Make sure you have [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-hololens](../includes/pn-hololens.md)] build 10.0.14393.0 or later installed on your [!include[pn-hololens](../includes/pn-hololens.md)] device.
 We recommend updating to newer versions when available.
 See [Manage updates to HoloLens](https://docs.microsoft.com/en-us/HoloLens/hololens-updates) for instructions on using Windows Update for Business.

-2. On your HoloLens, use the [bloom gesture](authoring-gestures.md) to open the **Home** menu, and then open [!include[cc-microsoft](../includes/cc-microsoft.md)] Store and search for “[!include[pn-dyn-365-guides-preview](../includes/pn-dyn-365-guides-preview.md)]”.
+2. On your [!include[pn-hololens](../includes/pn-hololens.md)], use the [bloom gesture](authoring-gestures.md) to open the **Home** menu, and then open [!include[cc-microsoft](../includes/cc-microsoft.md)] Store and search for “[!include[pn-dyn-365-guides-preview](../includes/pn-dyn-365-guides-preview.md)]”.

 3. Select **Install** to download and install the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] application.

 ### Sign in to the HoloLens app
-If you sign in with a brand new HoloLens device, you’ll be prompted to walk through the Setup wizard.
+If you sign in with a brand new [!include[pn-hololens](../includes/pn-hololens.md)] device, you’ll be prompted to walk through the Setup wizard.
 In the Setup wizard, you can sign in with an existing account or create a new one, depending on the version of Windows that you’re running.
-The Setup wizard will also walk you through steps to calibrate and prepare your HoloLens for use.
+The Setup wizard will also walk you through steps to calibrate and prepare your [!include[pn-hololens](../includes/pn-hololens.md)] for use.

 #### Calibrate your HoloLens

 To have the holograms appear in the correct locations, the interpupillary distance (IPD) must be set.
-This is true for any HoloLens user, whether you’re an author or an operator.
+This is true for any [!include[pn-hololens](../includes/pn-hololens.md)] user, whether you’re an author or an operator.
 In an industrial setting where a hologram is used to direct the operator to do operational tasks, it’s crucial that holograms be aligned properly.
 Otherwise it can cause operator confusion and can result in costly damage.

 If you don’t configure the IPD for each user: